Penny Thompson

 Gladys "Penny" Thompson (October 17, 1917 – September 22, 1975) was an American aviator and women's intercontinental air race-air show promoter and aviation publisher-editor during the 1940s and early 1950s.
 In 1953, she married Miami Herald humor columnist Larry Thompson, and for 20 years until his death, she was featured often in his daily column, "Life With Larry Thompson" and in three books he authored.
 She founded the Miami-Dade Mother's of Twins Club and the Twins Easter Parade.

 Early years

 Born Gladys Rhodes, Penny Thompson watched planes fly over her family's farm in Sylvania, Georgia, as a young girl.
 This, along with her admiration for famed aviator Amelia Earhart, inspired her to fly.
 After getting her private pilot's license in 1936, she moved to Miami, Florida, where the aviation industry was burgeoning.
-In 1940, she married a pilot, Roy Pennington, and became known as "Penny."
-They divorced in 1951.
 She published and edited an aviation newspaper, Southeastern Aviation News from 1945-1950.